xbl4z3r/spotuya/README.md

 make running SpoTuya in the cloud easier.
 Please refer to `example.env` for an example of how to set up your .env file.
 <br>

+## Custom Data API

+Starting from version 2.2.0, SpoTuya supports custom data APIs.
+This means that you can use your own API to provide the data to SpoTuya.
+This is useful if you want to use SpoTuya with a different music streaming service or if you want to have a single API between multiple instances of SpoTuya.
+You will have to create and host your own API that provides the data in the format defined in `src/types/types.ts` in the `NowPlaying` interface.
+After that just update the config file with the URL of your API and SpoTuya will use it instead of the Spotify API.

 ## Features

 The latest version of SpoTuya supports the following features: